Darkhogg/DhJavaUtils/README.md

 ## License

-This project is licensed under the GNU General Public License.
+This project is licensed under the GNU General Public License version 3.
 See `COPYING` for more information.

 ## Contact

 This project is hosted on GitHub: <https://github.com/Darkhogg/DhJavaUtils>.

 For contacting the author, bug reporting, etc., use the above link.
 Although this is kind of a _personal library_ project, contributions are welcome.